 If, however, you cannot or are not willing to attend the auction in person, there are plenty of auction houses, including in other countries, that allow you to bid online.
-This will save you having to travel to another country just to attend an auction, as well as spare you the stress that is often associated with the auction experience.
+This will save you from traveling to another country just to attend an auction.
+As well as spare you the stress associated with the auction experience.

 Knowing the Scams from the Reputable Auctions

 Particularly when dealing with auctions abroad, it is best to only deal with sites that have earned a solid reputation.
 There are simply too many options out there to deal with one that is new and questionable.
-Look for places that have many satisfied customers posting positive reviews, and then remember to conduct your own research as well.
+Look for places that have many satisfied customers posting positive reviews.
+And remember to conduct your own research as well.

-In the end, there is no guarantee about having a successful experience, but employing this method will certainly go a long way towards making it happen.
+In the end, there is no guarantee of having a successful experience.
+But employing this method will certainly go a long way toward making it happen.